 In verse 22 God directs the reader's special attention to what He is saying.
 God said, “Behold, the man is become as one of us, to know good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever….”

-The man, Adam, had decidedly taken, eaten, and gained access to evil by willingly doing what God had told him NOT to do.
-Adam now knew evil experientially and would continue to be given evil via the flesh (body and soul parts of mankind) by the devil/satan/serpent.
+The man, Adam, had decidedly taken and eaten, and thereby performed evil by willingly doing what God had told him NOT to do.
+Adam now knew evil experientially and would continue to be given evil via the flesh (body and soul parts of mankind) by the devil.
 He had believed and accepted for himself what the serpent gave him to believe = the lie (as though the devil would keep mankind alive by making himself god).

-The only true God still loved the man He made, and therefore God wanted to continue to take-care of him; and because of what had already happened, God said that lest the man, Adam, put forth his hand and take also of the tree of life (Genesis 2:9, here in 3:22 and 24; Revelation 2:7, 22:2 and 14) and eat and live for ever….
-God did not allow the remainder of this sentence to be recorded in Scripture, but He stopped mid-sentence and there is a sudden silence, which is a figure of speech and thus emphasizes the result as being unspeakable!
+The only true God still loved the man He had made, and therefore God wanted to allow salvation to be available for mankind.
+God said that lest the man, Adam, put forth his hand and take also of the tree of life (refer to Genesis 2:9) and eat and live for ever….
+God did not allow the remainder of this sentence to be recorded in Scripture, but He stopped mid-sentence and there is a sudden silence, which emphasizes the result as being unspeakable!

 While Adam and the woman were in the garden they had free access to the tree of life, but now their flesh had been damaged because they had eaten of the fruit from the tree of the knowledge of good and evil.
 They were not as God had originally made them, and they had done this by their own freedom of will.